Italo dance

 Italo dance (also written Italodance) is a genre of electronic dance music that originated in the mid-1990s in Italy as a regional development of eurodance; its sound subsequently evolved into a distinct yet closely related form.

 The genre had its peak of popularity from the late 1990s to the mid-2000s, chiefly in Italy and San Marino, but it also enjoyed great success in the rest of Europe and in the Americas.

-The genre's most successful acts include Eiffel 65, Gabry Ponte, Paps'n'Skar, Kim Lukas, Neja, Prezioso & Marvin and Gigi D'Agostino.
+The genre's most successful acts include Eiffel 65, Gabry Ponte, Paps'n'Skar, Kim Lukas, Neja, Corona, Prezioso & Marvin and Gigi D'Agostino.

 Sound

 Influences

 The sound of the genre evolved directly from Eurodance.
 Italo dance displays a great influence from Italo disco, a genre which was very popular in Italy during the 1980s.
 Italo disco was a direct continuation of disco music (which would never experience a rejection wave in Italy), incorporating the new sounds that had begun to emerge from the late 1970s.
 Another main influence comes from Italo house, an Italian-based form of house music also influenced by Italo disco.